-If you are thinking of moving to one of the many beautiful Cotswold villages, Upper Slaughter is a great choice!
+If you are thinking of moving to one of the many idyllic Cotswold villages, Upper Slaughter is a great choice!

-Lower Slaughter is also well deserved of its place on our list of the most beautiful Cotswold villages.
+Lower Slaughter is also well deserved of its place on our list of the most attractive Cotswold villages.

 Similarly to neighbouring Upper Slaughter, this village is sure to appeal!